-straight line over 50 years straight line over 3 - 5 years straight line over 7 years
+Land and buildings straight line over 50 years Fixtures, fittings and equipment straight line over 3 - 5 years Motor vehicles straight line over 7 years

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the statement of financial activities.